 In the Field of Mechanic’s Liens, a Small Spelling Error has Large Price Tag

 Mechanic’s Lien laws are notoriously complex and courts across the nation are often strict when determining compliance with statutes.
-A New York court recently issued a decision which highlights the high costs of seemingly minor technical mishaps in the filing of a mechanic’s lien.
+A New York court issued a decision which highlights the high costs of seemingly minor technical mishaps in the filing of a mechanic’s lien.

 The Supreme Court of New York